GavenDcosta/SimpleCalci_ACM_Workshop/README.md

 # Step 2

-Now Extract this file
+Now Extract this file.
-You will have a calculator folder in this
+You will have a calculator folder in this.
-Open that in vs code
+Open that in vs code.

 ![image](https://github.com/user-attachments/assets/4a0bc99b-3805-489e-b5a3-5a5ed2341dbc)